 Internships & Visa for International Students

 As an international student, remember that your student visa outlines your terms and conditions for employment while in the US, and this includes internships.
-Understanding what your visa allows and doesn’t allow regarding internships is important to maintain your eligibility status as an international student in your US college or university.
+To understand how to get internships in the USA, knowing what your visa allows and doesn’t allow regarding internships is important, especially to maintain your eligibility status as an international student in your US college or university.
 Each student visa has its own specific internship conditions.

 F-1 Visa Students

-With a F-1 student visa, the primary purpose of your travel to the US is to complete a degree program at an accredited university or college.
-This visa allows you to apply for an internship in USA for international students at your university.
-(Some programs may even require an internship, in the form of Curricular Practical Training, or CPT.)
+Can F-1 students do internships?
+Yes!
+With an F-1 student visa, the primary purpose of your travel to the US is to complete a degree program at an accredited university or college.
+This visa allows you to apply for an internship in the USA for international students, with assistance from your university.
+Keep in mind that some programs may even require an internship as part of your program, in the form of Curricular Practical Training (CPT).

-A F-1 student visa limits your working hours to a maximum of 20 hours per week, and you are only able to work on campus while your academic term is in session.
+An F-1 visa USA internship limits your working hours to a maximum of 20 hours per week, and you are only able to work on campus while your academic term is in session.
 With permission from your university, you can work off campus.